 Students accepted into the program benefit from weekend training workshops on:

-Meanwhile, Inmas staff are busy contacting employers and government agencies to develop internship projects.
-Internship placements will be prioritized by your performance and professionalism during the training events (see our Statement of Expectations) and by geographic location in order to build sustainable links for participating departments.
+Meanwhile, INMAS staff are busy contacting employers to develop internship projects.
+Internship placements are prioritized by your performance and professionalism during the training events (see our Statement of Expectations) and by geographic location in order to build sustainable links for participating departments.